The short answer to this question is: “It depends”.

 Firstly, you don’t need this amount in your bank account the day you retire.
 You need to understand that you’ll likely spend this amount during the the entire duration of your retirement, which is close to 20 years.
 This means that part of your money can still be invested, and earn interests and/or returns, while you are 65 to pay for expenses years down the road.

 Another consideration is that you won’t need all of this money in cash.
-You can still rely on your CPF savings, in particular, your monthly CPF Lifelong Income For The Elderly (LIFE) payouts to cover your expenses in retirement.
-One problem you may face is that while your CPF Special Account (SA) savings compound at 4.0% per annum, it looks like the increase in spending in retirement is higher at 5.2% per annum.
+You can rely on your CPF savings, in particular, your monthly CPF LIFE payouts to cover your expenses in retirement.
+One problem you may face is that while your CPF Special Account (SA) savings compound at 4.0% per annum, it looks like the increase in spending in retirement is higher at 4.5% per annum.

 Also Read: Retirement Planning Beyond CPF LIFE: Here Are 3 Other Ways To Supplement Your Monthly Income